RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 If you need to have a place to store docs that are not related to a specific codebase or component, you may want to use a single repository to collect that meta documentation.

-Nested file structures and sub-directories can be modeled using the [Monorepo plugin for techdocs](https://github.com/backstage/mkdocs-monorepo-plugin).
+Nested file structures and sub-directories can be modeled using the [Monorepo plugin for tech docs](https://github.com/backstage/mkdocs-monorepo-plugin).

 1. Add to your root `mkdocs.yaml` file.
 ```yaml